Jyustin/getsums/_posts/2023-08-23-extracredit.md

 -use linkedin to search for internships.
 Go into community, use connections, get referrals out, get resume out there.
 Look at UC handshake?

+-also could potentially cold email/message linkedin connections and local companies, maybe it could work?

 # TAKE AWAY

 TO SUCCEED IN CS, YOU MUST DO MORE THAN "get gud GPA" and "learn in class".
 GRIND LEETCODE AND MAKE A PERSONAL PROJECT OR TWO.
 I should be good